twirle/Capstone-Supervisor-Allocation/README.md

 ## Installation

-To install the necessary packages for this project, run this command in both the root directory (for backend) and the `client` directory (for frontend):
+To install the necessary packages for this project, run this command in both the root directory in the `server` (for backend) and the `client` directory (for frontend):
 ```bash
 npm install